Members of the Board 2017 – 2018

 Sally was a stay-at-home mom and school volunteer until their two sons were in high school.
 Then she began doing clerical work, was hired at a bank, and worked up to Trust Officer in charge of guardianships.
 She represented the bank to manage the VA benefits of veterans in north Texas who couldn’t manage their own money and didn’t have a reliable family member to do so.
 When Ray retired in 1994, the couple moved to Salem.

-During fifty years of LWV membership, Sally has held all the local League offices.
+During fifty-plus years of LWV membership, Sally has held all the local League offices.
 Her favorite, however, is newsletter editor, which she has done in several local Leagues, including currently for LWV of Marion & Polk Counties and for LWVOR 15 years ago.
-This year she is also acting secretary for LWVMPC and secretary for AAUW Salem Branch.
-She is retiring from both boards but will continue to do the layouts for both organizations’ newsletters.
+She is also the newsletter editor and secretary for AAUW Salem Branch.

-Sally and Ray live with two cats.
-Their son Mark is a doctor in Portland, married, and the father of two daughters.
-A hand quilter, Sally is currently making a bed quilt for her older granddaughter’s college graduation gift.
+Sally and Ray have a cat, Scooter, who has made it clear that he likes being the Only Cat.
+Their son Mark is a hospitalist in San Jose, married, and the father of two daughters.
+A hand quilter, Sally is currently making a bed quilt for her older granddaughter’s July wedding.
 She reads a lot, is a member of two book-discussion groups, and leads an LWV Great Decisions group.
-For two years she has performed in AAUW Salem Branch’s Readers’ Theater; this year she portrayed three suffragist leaders, including Abigail Scott Duniway.
-This summer she plans to begin writing the second part of her family history.

 Contact Sally: email@example.com